-Early in the morning, we'll be transferred to the airport for semi-nomadic people who have roamed western Mongolia's mountains and valleys with their herds since the 19th century.
+On arrival at Ulgii, the province's capital city, we'll check in at our hotel, where we will stay for three nights.
+After having some rest, we'll explore Ulgii town, visit a local market and souvenirs shops as well a province museum to learn about the ethnic minorities that inhabit Western Mongolia, including the Tuvans, Khalkhs and Oirats, Altai mountain flora and fauna and the history of the province.
+Stay three nights at the Bayan Tsambaragav Hotel.
+B/D semi-nomadic people who have roamed western Mongolia's mountains and valleys with their herds since the 19th century.
 Falconry developed in Central Asia, and for centuries, Kazakh men have hunted from horseback with trained golden eagles, the largest and most powerful of raptors.
 Fox, rabbits and even wolves are hunted in winter for their fur across the snowy mountains and steppes.
 We'll spend time with a local eagle hunter's family, who would love to share their centurieslong traditions and customs passed down from generation to generation and, if you choose, hold a Golden eagle or a sneaker falcon.
 Learn about the traditional costumes worn by Kazakh men and the wonderful embroidery work of our hostess, who will prepare lunch for our group.
 B/L/D

+.....
 Day 19, Thursday 24th July ULGII, WESTERN MONGOLIA